-4.2.1 CBR penetration tests can be performed on each point of a compaction test specimen prepared in accordance with either Method C of Test Methods D698 or D1557.
+4.2.1 CBR penetration tests can be performed on each point of a compaction test performed in accordance with Method C of D698 or D1557.
 The CBR mold with the spacer disk specified in this standard has the same internal dimensions as a 6.000-in.
 (152.4-mm) diameter compaction mold.

-4.2.2 Another alternative is for the CBR test to be performed on material compacted to a specific water content and density so as to bracket those anticipated in the field.
-A water content range may be stated for one or more density values and will often require a series of specimens prepared using two or three compactive efforts for the specified water contents or over the range of water contents requested.
-The compactive efforts are achieved by following procedures of Test Methods
+4.2.2 Another alternative is for the CBR test to be performed on material compacted to a specific water content and density.
+Alternatively, a water content range may be stated for one or more density values and will often require a series of specimens prepared using two or three compactive efforts for the specified water contents or over the range of water contents requested.
+The compactive efforts are achieved by following procedures of D698 or D1557 but varying the blows per layer to produce densities above and below the desired density.

-&lt;sup>2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
+2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
 For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.